godotengine/godot-docs/classes/class_image.rst

 - **INTERPOLATE_TRILINEAR** = **3** --- Performs bilinear separately on the two most-suited mipmap levels, then linearly interpolates between them.

-It's slower than :ref:`INTERPOLATE_BILINEAR<class_Image_constant_INTERPOLATE_BILINEAR>`, but produces higher-quality results with much less aliasing artifacts.
+It's slower than :ref:`INTERPOLATE_BILINEAR<class_Image_constant_INTERPOLATE_BILINEAR>`, but produces higher-quality results with far fewer aliasing artifacts.

 If the image does not have mipmaps, they will be generated and used internally, but no mipmaps will be generated on the resulting image.